 Sometimes you have to buy things that aren’t very exciting or enjoyable.
 Gas, car repairs, and, of course, insurance all make the lackluster purchase list.

-Another item on the list that’s critical to staying safe in our cars is windshield wipers.
+Windshield wipers are another item on the list that’s critical to staying safe in our cars.
 Windshield wipers take a beating from the elements.
 Dirt, debris, and sunlight contribute to the breakdown of the wiper’s rubber blade.
 And if you’re like me and tend to forget about replacing them regularly, you can add neglect to that list.

 Because of my recent experience, I did some research on wiper blades.
-Here is some information, as well as additional resources, to help you keep your windshield clean and your family happy and safe.
+Here is some information and additional resources to help you keep your windshield clean and your family happy and safe.

 Types of wiper blades